Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Blink.rst

 .. image:: ../_static/imgs/01_06.png
     :align: center

-You can click Build->Set Build Commands to set compiler commands.
+You can click Build -> Set Build Commands to set compiler commands.
 In later projects, we will use various compiler command options. :red:`If you choose to use Geany, you will need change the compiler command here`.
 As is shown below:

 .. image:: ../_static/imgs/01_07.png
     :align: center